SEARCHING FOR BORIS WEISFEILER: SEQUENCE OF EVENTS

 2017.
 STILL SEARCHING FOR TRUTH AND WAITING FOR JUSTICE

-According to Court rules, only attorneys are allowed to make statements during an appeal hearing.
+According to Court rules, however, only attorneys are allowed to make statements during an appeal hearing.
 Therefore, although Olga prepared a statement (click here for English), she is not allowed to testify at the hearing.
 Olga's statement, as an opinion column, was published in Chile in: El Periodista, Le Monde Diplomatique, El Desconcierto, El Ciudadano, El Siglo, El Boletin, PiensaChile, ColoniaDignidad.cl, and El Clarin.

 2016.
 A TRAVESTY OF JUSTICE